 6 Videos You Should Be Making

 We’ve been saying for a while that video is one of the best ways to promote your company, and now everyone is starting to agree with us.
-A recent study from Hubspot makes the following statement regarding video marketing:
+A recent study from Hubspot makes the following statement regarding video production:

 “While there has been a lot of focus on millennial behavior, a third of older generations are watching an hour or more of content on YouTube a week.
 Clearly, watching online video is not just a millennial pastime.
 People of all ages are consuming video content for significant periods of time today.
 Marketers who invest in producing quality video content today are best positioned to get the undivided attention of many people online.”

 The study shares some impressive statistics on the number of people consuming videos—and those numbers are only growing.
-Video marketing is one party you don’t want to be late to.
+Video production is one party you don’t want to be late to.
 Here are six videos you should be making right now.